Container Networking

 Container Networking: A Different Application Philosophy

 Computing is distributed over multiple elements, and they all interact arbitrarily.
 Network integration allows the application to be divided into several microservice components.
-Microservices allow the application to be packaged into pieces and deployed on different hosts or even different cloud providers.
+Microservices will enable the application to be packaged into pieces and deployed on different hosts or even different cloud providers.

 The application stack no longer belongs to a single server.
-Small composable units enhance application replication and fault tolerance services.
-All this is made possible by using containers and the ability to interconnect them.
+Small, composable units enhance application replication and fault tolerance services.
+Containers and the ability to interconnect them make all this possible.

 Containers offer a single-purpose environment.
 They are a bunch of lightweight namespaces and processes sharing a common kernel.
 Typically, you don’t run a full stack in a single container.

-Ideally, only one process per container, which makes them very lightweight.
-VMs with guest O/S is resource-heavy; containers are a far better option if the application can be containerized.
+Ideally, there is only one process per container, which makes them very lightweight.
+VMs with guest O/S are resource-heavy; containers are a far better option if the application can be containerized.

-Despite the advantages of containerization, keep in mind that Docker container security and Docker security options are enabled at each point in the defense layer.
+Despite containerization’s advantages, remember that Docker container security and Docker security options are enabled at each point in the defense layer.

 Introducing Docker Network Types